pstephens/mal/mal-x64/doc/data-structures.md

 Symbols are a subtype of string and have the same mechanics but different semantics.

 ### Keyword
-Symbols are a subtype of string and have the same mechanics but different semantics.
+Keywords are a subtype of string and have the same mechanics but different semantics.

 ### Cons Cell (List)
-The cons cell forms the foundation for the linked list.
-It is made up two components, the `car` which is a reference to the data and `cdr` which is a reference to the rest of the list or Nil if there no more elements.
-The empty list and Nil are equivalent.
+The cons cell provides the foundation for the linked list.
+It is made up two components: the `car` which is a reference to the data and `cdr` which is a reference to the next cons cell in the list.
+The final cons cell in the list is special and has a Nil reference for both `car` and `cdr`.
+All `cdr` values must reference either another cons cell or Nil; no other reference type is allowed. `car` may reference any valid type.

 |Offset|x64 Type|Description|
 |------|--------|-----------|